NPQ in Leading Teaching

 You’ll develop expertise in the knowledge, skills and concepts for specialist areas related to your role.
 These include subject and curriculum, classroom practice and adaptive teaching.
 Our content is informed by the best and most recent evidence and developed with input from serving school leaders and subject matter experts.

 Our programmes have a practical focus.
 You’ll be supported to make small but important changes to your and others’ practice throughout the programme.
-This will conclude with the implementation of a significant but manageable change project as part of your role.
+This will conclude with the implementation module and practical implementation cycle of the programme.

 Find out more about the DfE’s NPQLT content framework: